short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 `apply_filters('shortpixel/db/chunk_size', $chunk);`
 the `$chunk` is the value ShortPixel chooses to use as number of selected records in one query (based on total table size), some hosts work better with a different value;

+`apply_filters('shortpixel/backup/paths', $PATHs, $mainPath);`
+filters the array of paths of the images sent for backup and can be used to exclude certain paths/images/thumbs from being backed up, based on the image path. `$mainPath` is the path of the main image, while `$PATHs` is an array with all files to be backed up (including thumbnails);

+`apply_filters('shortpixel/settings/image_sizes', $sizes);`
+filters the array (`$sizes`) of image sizes which can be excluded from processing (displayed in the plugin Advanced settings);

+`apply_filters('shortpixel/api/request', $requestParameters, $item_id);`
+filters the parameters sent to the optimization API (through `$requestParameters`), described in detail here: <a href="https://shortpixel.com/api-docs" target="_blank">ShortPixel Reducer API</a>; `$item_id` contains the ID of the Media Library item, or the ID of the Custom Media item (when used).
+In short, this filter can be used to alter any parameters sent to the API, depending on the needs.
+For example, you can set different resize parameters for different post types, different compression levels, remove EXIF or not, covert WebP/AVIF, and basically any other parameter that is sent to the API for a specific image (together with all its thumbnails).

 In order to define custom thumbnails to be picked up by the optimization you have two options, both comma separated defines:

 `define('SHORTPIXEL_CUSTOM_THUMB_SUFFIXES', '_tl,_tr');`